 - Preheat the oven to 200°C Fan.
 Spread your potato chips in a single layer on a large baking sheet.
 Drizzle with oil and season with salt and pepper.
 Place in the oven for 25-30 minutes, mixing once halfway through.

-- In the meantime, heat a tbsp of oil in a frying pan, then add chicken breasts and fry for 5 minutes on each side.
+- In the meantime, heat a tablespoon of oil in a frying pan, then add chicken breasts and fry for 5 minutes on each side.
 Crumble in a stock cube and add 500ml of boiling water.
 Cover with a lid and simmer on low heat for 15 minutes, or until the chicken breasts are cooked through.

 - Whilst the chicken breasts are cooking, prepare your greens.
 Divide your shredded greens between two large tin foil sheets.
 Scatter finely chopped garlic and add a knob of butter.
 Create little foil parcels by scrunching the edges of the foil together.